 While the MacBook Air is tremendously popular, some users need a little bit more.
 More performance, a bigger battery, more ports, a larger screen…if you need more, you need a MacBook Pro.
 If you want a Mac laptop with a display larger than 13-14 inches, the 16-inch MacBook Pro is your only option.

 Before you spend all that money (often upwards of $3,000) on something you hope to keep and use for years, it’s worth asking if this is a good time to buy.
 In the world of computers, there’s always something better on the way, but if it’s a lot better and it’s coming soon, you might want to wait.
+With WWDC coming in early June, where Apple might unveil M2-based MacBooks, you might want to consider your options carefully.
 Here’s our buying advice for the 16-inch MacBook Pro.

 16-inch MacBook Pro: Pricing and specs